Sign up and you'll be the first to hear about our new products, news, and features.

 Organic Lambswool Duvets

-Perfect for those with allergies, our organic lambswool duvets offer a slick and slender profile and are somewhat different from the traditional and plush down duvets.
-However, these quilted duvets are simply amazing at regulating temperature, due to wool’s natural properties.
+Perfect for those with allergies, our organic lambswool duvet offers a slick and slender profile and are somewhat different from the traditional and plush down duvets.
+However, these quilted duvets are simply amazing at regulating temperature, due to wool’s natural properties, making them great all-season duvets.

 The organic wool filling in our 300g (approx. 3-5 tog) and 500g (approx. 6-8 tog) duvets is incased in 100% cotton cambric casing and is expertly made to order by hand in Devon.